What is noise?

 - Brightness noise are small grains.
 They look like grain in old photographs made with film and have different gray levels.
 I find brightness noise less disturbing.

-This app has noise reduction and will always take pictures with the lowest possible ISO value.
-The minimum ISO value is 25.
+The app automatically applies noise reduction and will always take photos with the lowest possible ISO speed The minimum ISO value is 25.
 In low light, the iPhone first lowers the shutter speed to an exposure-time with which you still can photograph hand-held and will only then increase the ISO value.
 The recent iPhone models have bright and stabilized lenses, so that you can take pictures in low light with low ISO values.

 An iPhone RAW photo file is unprocessed.
 To keep the noise level low, it is important that you photograph with a low ISO value.
-Before you edit the photo, you can remove the noise with the app Adobe Lightroom CC Mobile.
+Before you edit the photo, you can reduce the noise with the camera and photo editing app Adobe Lightroom CC Mobile.
 Noise is more visible when you edit the photo.

-How to remove noise with Lightroom CC Mobile
+Reduce noise with the camera app Lightroom CC Mobile

 The pictures below are made with an ISO value of 400 and I zoomed in as much as possible so that the noise is clearly visible.

-The iPhone Camera app has standard noise reduction.
-With Adobe Lightroom CC Mobile (App Store) you can easily remove noise from your RAW photos.
+The iPhone Camera app automatically applies noise reduction.
+With the noise reduction app and camera app Adobe Lightroom CC Mobile App Store you can easily remove noise from your RAW photos.
 By experimenting with the settings you can find the right balance between noise reduction and loss of detail.